Top 7 Key Ingredients to Create a Sales Funnel for Your Agency [+Free Template]

 Put another way, every $1 invested in email marketing can yield $42 in returns.

-So your email follow-up sequence will be three-fold:
+Again, your email follow-up sequence will:

-Plus, with email marketing automation tools like ActiveCampaign, you can even tag contacts based on actions they take (or don’t take) on your website.
+With email marketing automation tools like ActiveCampaign, you can even tag contacts based on actions they take (or don’t take) on your website.

 And if you personalize the emails you send to your prospects, the results will be even better.

 Personalization could be as simple as including a prospect’s name in an email, but that’s just scratching the surface…

 It leads to open and click rates and that means more potential client leads requesting / booking meetings with you.

 Key Ingredient #6 for Your Agency Sales Funnel: Exit Pop-Up

 Many, if not most client leads, will not be ready to book a call (or even warmed up / educated on your offering enough for it to be worth your time if they did).